Sreelakshmi Suresh: Early life

-According to her father, Suresh Menon (lawyer, Calicut Bar Council) and mother Viju Suresh, she started using computers at the age of 3.
-She was designing by the age of 4 and had designed a website by 6.
 Sreelakshmi Suresh attends Presentation High Secondary School and designed her school's website, which was inaugurated by Binoy Viswam, Forest Minister, Government of Kerala, on 15 January 2007.
-Her own startup, eDesign launched in 2009.

 Youngest title

 The title of World's Youngest CEO and World's Youngest Web Designer has been liberally assigned to a number of individuals by various news media and sources.
 Some media have named Harli Jordean the "World's Youngest CEO" at age 8 and other sources, including the Press Information Bureau, have named Ajay Puri as the "World's Youngest Web Designer".